brianferri/brianferri/README.md

 ### About 👋

 - 🔭 I’m currently working on a University Degree
-- 🌱 I’m currently learning Python and web development
+- 🌱 I’m currently learning Python, Web Dev, Lua
 - 📫 How to reach me: [Discord](discordapp.com/users/501073843595640833)
 - ⚡ Fun fact: The programming languages I've learned, except C/C++, were all learned solely by reading other people's code